Mike Pence: U.S. House of Representatives (2001–2013)

-In 2008, Esquire magazine listed Pence as one of the ten best members of Congress, writing that Pence's "unalloyed traditional conservatism has repeatedly pitted him against his party elders."
+In 2008, Esquire magazine listed Pence as one of the ten best members of Congress, writing that Pence's "unalloyed traditional conservatism has repeatedly pitted him against his party elders".
 Pence was mentioned as a possible Republican candidate for president in 2008 and 2012.
 In September 2010, he was the top choice for president in a straw poll conducted by the Values Voter Summit.
 That same year, he was encouraged to run against incumbent Democratic senator Evan Bayh, but opted not to enter the race, even after Bayh unexpectedly announced that he would retire.

-Governor of Indiana (2013–2017)

-2012 election
+2012 Indiana gubernatorial election

 In May 2011, Pence announced that he would be seeking the Republican nomination for governor of Indiana in 2012.
-Incumbent Republican Governor Mitch Daniels was term-limited.
+Incumbent Republican governor Mitch Daniels was term-limited.
 Pence ran on a platform that touted the successes of his predecessor and promised to continue educational reform and business deregulation of Daniels.
-The Democratic nominee was former Indiana Speaker of the House John R. Gregg.
+The Democratic nominee was former Indiana speaker of the House John R. Gregg.
 Despite strong name recognition and a popular outgoing governor of the same party, Pence found himself in a heated race, eventually pulling out a close win with just under 50 percent of the vote, and less than 3% ahead of Gregg, with Libertarian nominee Rupert Boneham receiving most of the remaining votes.
+It was the closest race in 50 years.

+Governor of Indiana (2013–2017)

 Pence was sworn in as the 50th governor of Indiana on January 14, 2013.